+The only major impact on Arithmetic and Logical operations is that all Scalar operations are defined, where practical and workable, to have three new widths: elwidth=32, elwidth=16, elwidth=8.
 The default of elwidth=64 is the pre-existing (Scalar) behaviour which remains 100% unchanged.
 Thus, addi is now joined by a 32-bit, 16-bit, and 8-bit variant of addi, but the sole exclusive difference is the width.
-In no way is the actual addi instruction fundamentally altered to become an entirely different operation (such as a subtract or multiply).
+In no way is the actual addi instruction fundamentally altered.
 FP Operations elwidth overrides are also defined, as explained in the {SVP64 Appendix}.